mojones/dfd_jupyter_test/_pages/book.md

 <br/>

-If you work with data of any size, **getting to grips with data exploration in Python is one of the biggest boosts you can make to your work and your career.
+If you work with data of any size, **getting to grips with data exploration in Python is one of the biggest boosts you can make to your work and your career**.

 Free your data from Excel!
 Transform your messy spreadsheets into clean, tidy tables!
 Understand your data better!